-Presenting a brand-new series of paintings, Parham Ghalamdar interrogates the relationship between chaos and order, presence and absence, life and death, painting and digital.
+Presenting a brand new series of site-specific paintings, Parham Ghalamdar interrogates the relationship between chaos and order, presence and absence, life and death.

-A Kettle Of Fish, a phrase often used to describe an awkward or messy situation, embodies the chaos that Parham seeks to artistically order and make sense of.
-Parham’s overwhelming concern is that painting is about perception and it is an existentialist way to organise and present these experiences back to the audience.
+A Kettle Of Fish, a phrase used to describe an awkward or messy situation, embodies the chaos Parham seeks to artistically order.
+His overwhelming concern is that painting is about perception and it is an existentialist way to organise and present life experiences to the audience.

-The subject of Parham’s paintings reflects the absurd chaos unfolding around him, but his objective is to put things into order within the visual realm.
-Developed during the numerous lockdowns, these works reflect the artist’s self-referential experience as a painter removed from context.
+Developed during the numerous lockdowns, these works reflect the artist’s self-referential experience as a painter removed for context.
 In the absence of a studio, audience, gallery and physical art scene, Parham had to renegotiate his practice.

-Despite Parham’s intention to bring clarity to these experiences, there is tension in Parham’s work as he chooses to go back and disrupt the order by expanding his works outside of the canvas onto the gallery walls.
+Despite his paintings bringing clarity to these experiences, there is a tension in Parham’s work as he chooses to then disrupt this order by expanding his works outside of the canvas onto the gallery walls.
 The oil paintings themselves are heavily influenced by the sugar-coated and acidic colour palettes of graffiti, echoing back to his time as a graffiti artist in Tehran.

 Want to find out more about Parham Ghalamdar?